 Regular quizzes on course content will be written throughout the course.
+There are NO re-writes for quizzes.

 Health Challenges Assignment: DUE Date TBD

 This is a written assignment requiring each group of students to examine a specific health challenge.
 This will include identifying: